 Lisa Eldridge Crystal Nebula Review: Is This the Best Liquid Highlighter?

 Crystal Nebula is described as a "star-kissed champagne."
-It's a great shade for fair-to-light skin tones who find traditional gold highlighters too yellow and pink tones too cool.
+It's a great shade for those with fair-to-light skin tones who find traditional gold highlighters too yellow and pink tones too cool.

 A common question for anyone shopping this line is: Should I get Crystal Nebula or Pink Moon?
 Having seen how these perform, here is how to decide: